 As noted above, it’s good to save as much money as you can while you’re young.
 The problem is, if you just keep that money in the bank, it won’t grow much over time.
 In fact, today’s interest rates are so low, your money won’t even earn enough to keep up with inflation – so its real value will actually decrease.

 If you want your money to make more money, you have to invest.
-There are lots of different investments to choose among, from low-risk investments like Treasury bonds to higher-risk stocks, mutual funds, and business ventures.
+There are lots of different investments to choose among, from low-risk investments like Treasury bonds to higher-risk stocks, mutual funds, even fine art through a company like Masterworks.

 In general, more risk leads to higher returns in the long run.
 Lower-risk investments pay less, but they’re also less likely to lose money in the short term.
 This makes them useful for stashing money that you expect to need in the next few years.